 But that’s not all there is to it.

-Being ghost producer can have different meanings in the music industry which I will explain further with some examples.
+Being a ghost producer can have different meanings in the music industry which I will explain further with some examples.

 Afrojack Ghost Production/Collaboration With David Guetta – “Titanium”